kapsitis/lu-advanced-algorithms/worksheets/ds-worksheet-w07-sorting/ds-worksheet-sorting.rst

     Draw the state of the array every time you swap two elements.

   **(B)**
-    Draw the content of the array immediately {\bf before} the second recursive call of :math:`\text{\textsc{QuickSort}}()`.
+    Draw the content of the array immediately *before* the second recursive call of :math:`\text{\textsc{QuickSort}}()`.
     (The original call :math:`\text{\textsc{QuickSort}}(A[0..11])` is assumed to be the :math:`0^{\text{th}}` call of this function).